Loops as Expressions

 None()

 while it might not be a huge difference in lines of code, with the expression-based loop you maintain this puzzle-piece-like feeling with your code.
-That is, this last version of the foreach
+That is, this last version of the foreach loop can be moved around without having to preserve the context for these local side effects (the assignment).

 To summarize